TomArcher/AcomCmdlets/README.md

 # AcomCmdlets
-PowerShell cmdlets to work with ACOM MD files
+Windows PowerShell cmdlets to work with ACOM MD files

-**NOTE:** PowerShell is case insensitive.
+**NOTE:** Windows PowerShell is case insensitive.
 Capitalization used here for easier reading.

 ## Topics covered
 - [Setting up your PowerShell environment](#setting-up-your-powershell-environment)